Implementing HART-IP in Plants – The Ultimate User Guide

 DD/EDDL/FDI is three generations of used to integrate devices into IDM software.
 DD/EDDL/FDI-based IDM software can access all the unique features in a device.
 A DD/EDDL/FDI for a 4-20 mA/HART device or WirelessHART sensor can still be used even though the data has been transferred through a gateway over HART-IP because HART-IP preserves the application protocol.
 It would not be possible to use DD/EDDL/FDI if data has been mapped to Modbus/TCP or OPC.

-Another technology to integrate devices into IDM software is Field Device Tool / Device Type Manager (FDT/DTM).
+Another technology to integrate devices into IDM software is Field Device / Device Type Manager (FDT/DTM).
 FDT-based IDM software rely on three types of DTMs: A deviceDTM for each device type, a gatewayDTM for each type of gateway (including multiplexers and gateways), and a commDTM for the backhaul protocol.
 A DTM for a 4-20 mA/HART device or WirelessHART sensor can still be used even though the data has been transferred over HART-IP because HART-IP preserves the application protocol.
 It would not be possible to use FDT/DTM if data has been mapped to Modbus/TCP or OPC.

 The IDM software vendor may not have designed the software to support HART-IP or WirelessHART, but with the HART-IP commDTM installed the software now supports HART-IP anyway.
 And with WirelessHART gatewayDTMs the software now supports WirelessHART sensors.